openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The object reference and the method identifier are used to determine a type in which to search the method.
+The object reference, and the method identifier are used to determine the type in which to search the method.

 The following options must be considered: